 \begin{thm} For $A \subseteq \RR^n$ with $\ubox A \leq s$,

 holds for all Lebesgue measurable sets $E \subseteq \RR^n$ and all positive $\delta $. \end{thm}

-As an immediate corollary of the previous theorem, we obtain our first result pertaining to the dimension of $A$-restricted Kakeya sets. \begin{cor} Let $A \subseteq \RR^n$ with $\ubox A \leq s$ and $K_A$ be an $A$-restricted Kakeya set.
+As an immediate corollary of the previous theorem, we obtain an alternative proof of the simple estimate from Proposition A (2).
+Even though this is stated in terms of the box dimension of $A$, it is straightforward to upgrade this to packing dimension; see Corollary \ref{packing}. \begin{cor} Let $A \subseteq \RR^n$ with $\ubox A \leq s$ and $K_A$ be an $A$-restricted Kakeya set.
 Then \end{cor}

 \begin{proof} The result follows by Lemma \ref{keylemma} taking $p = q = n$ and $\beta = \frac{s}{n}$ and using the estimate from Theorem \ref{n-sthm}. \end{proof}

 Our next result is proved by an application of Bourgain's bush argument \cite{B91}.
 Given an estimate for the Kakeya maximal function in dimension $n-1$, we derive an estimate for the $A$-restricted Kakeya maximal function in $\RR^n$.
 Note that the assumption \eqref{result_n-1} is necessary in the proof of Lemma \ref{bourgainlemma}; see the proof of \cite[Lemma 1.52]{B91} for further details.
 This is where we need information about the Kakeya maximal function in dimension $n-1$.
 Essentially it comes from slicing $\mathbb{R}^n$ by hyperplanes and using unrestricted estimates on the hyperplanes.